Mike Ackil – Teacher. He lives in New York. Ackil was On Out’s 3rd mike-ackilAnnual 100 Most Eligible Bachelors (2013).

 Michael Bronski – Gay American writer.
 Wrote A Queer History of the United States.
 Senior lecturer at Dartmouth College.

 Victoria Brownworth – American journalist, writer and editor.
 She was the first AIDS columnist for SPIN magazine, the first lesbian columnist in a daily newspaper and the first journalist to write about women and AIDS and pediatric AIDS in the country.
+A Pulitzer Prize-nominated jouralist, Brownworth is the first lesbian to have a column in a daily newspaper.
+She is the author of more than 20 book.
+Her novella, Ordinary Mayhem, was awarded Honorable Mention in Best Horror 2012.
+She is an advocate against sex-trafficking and LGBT issues.

 Chris Tina Bruce – Male-to-female transgender bodybuilder, spokesperson and fitness talent.
 She is the founder of Be Bold Be Proud, which is a non-profit organization that seeks increased awareness and equality for transgender people.
 Bruce was featured on National Geographic Channel’s Taboo: Changing Gender.
 Bruce situates herself in the center of the gender spectrum, preferring to identify as not entirely male or female, a position that many people – including LGBT people – find difficult to understand.